edgeless-project/edgeless/README.md

   formatter.
     *  Suggested workflow: `cargo fix --allow-staged --allow-dirty && cargo fmt && git commit`
-* When working on a new feature / issue, create a branch from the github issue and add your changes there.
+* When working on a new feature / issue, create a branch from the GitHub issue and add your changes there.
 To merge the changes into the main, create a pull request and assign someone as a reviewer.
 The reviewer should then reject or accept the changes / leave some comments.
 After the changes are accepted by